Auckland is New Zealand’s most populous city and is a multi-cultural hub of food, music, arts and culture.

 More than just a city, Auckland is a whole region full of things to see and do.
-Best of all, with so many experiences close by it’s easy to hop from one adventure to the next.
+With so many experiences close by it’s easy to hop from one adventure to the next.
 Watch this video(opens in new window) to explore activities in Auckland.

 New Zealand's Auckland region is dotted with 48 volcanic cones, which provide spectacular panoramic views of the city and harbour.
 Many are surrounded by lush parkland, making them perfect picnic spots.
-Rangitoto Island, just a 25-minute ferry ride from downtown Auckland, is the region's most iconic volcano and a favourite day trip destination for visitors, hikers and bird watchers.
+Rangitoto Island, just a 25-minute ferry ride from downtown Auckland, is the region's most iconic volcano and a favourite day-trip destination for visitors, hikers and bird watchers.

-Auckland is a shopaholic's paradise, with everything from top-end designers to open air street markets.
+Auckland is a shopaholic's paradise, with everything from top-end designers to open-air street markets.
 Discover the diverse range of cafes and restaurants offering cuisine from around the globe and check out the buzzing nightlife of the central city.
 Favourite spots include Wynyard Quarter, the Viaduct Harbour, the Britomart precinct and City Works Depot.

 Once you've seen the city, head out to one of Auckland's beautiful wine regions where you can sample local wines against the backdrop of vine-covered hills and sparkling ocean.